Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Results

+Global network efficiency is a measure of network connectedness based on path length, often used to quantify small-world network dynamics \cite{PhysRevLett.87.198701}.
+The global efficiency of a network, $G$, is the inverse of the average shortest path between all pairs of nodes in a network.
+The global network efficiency can also be greater at macroscales in cases of causal emergence (Fig. 3E).
+This indicates that macro-node communication or interaction is more efficient than their underlying micro-scale, as the average path length is much lower.
 The betweenness centrality of a node identifies how many shortest paths of the network traverse that node \cite{freeman,barabasi2016network}.
 Nodes that receive many edges are likely to have a high centrality and thus exert control over network dynamics.
-Comparing the centrality of $G$ to $G_m$ we see that that the average centrality of the network's nodes increases significantly after causal emergence (Fig. 2F).
+A higher betweenness centrality is commonly used to measure the importance of nodes for information transmission in a network, in cases ranging from telecommunications \cite{onnela2007structure, zhang2014finding} to gene regulatory networks \cite{koschutzki2008centrality} to even networks of scientific citations \cite{leydesdorff2007betweenness}.
+Comparing the centrality of $G$ to $G_m$ we see that that the average centrality of the network's nodes increases significantly after causal emergence (Fig. 3F).
 Since betweenness centrality can be interpreted as quantifying how much control nodes in the network have over information transmission, this indicates that macroscales have a higher degree of control over dynamics than their underlying microscales.
 Another common notion of centrality is the \textit{eigenvector centrality} of nodes in a network, which not only corresponds to the degree of a given node but also considers nodes whose neighboring nodes have a high degree \cite{ruhnau2000}.
-In Fig. 2G, we again see that the average eigenvector centrality scores for the macro-nodes begins to increase as $\alpha$ increases.
+In Fig. 3G, we again see that the average eigenvector centrality scores for the macro-nodes begins to increase as $\alpha$ increases.

 The communicability of a network is a generalization of the shortest path between any two nodes in a network \cite{estrada}, and the entropy of the communicability sequence has recently been used to characterize and compare networks \cite{chen2018}.
-We show in Fig. 2H the behavior of the communicability sequence entropy as $\alpha$ increases, showing that the communicability sequence of the macro-nodes begins to decrease after $\alpha=1.0$, suggesting that the macro-nodes' communicability with other nodes in the network becomes less uniform (i.e., they have higher determinism).
+We show in Fig. 3H the behavior of the communicability sequence entropy as $\alpha$ increases, showing that the communicability sequence of the macro-nodes begins to decrease after $\alpha=1.0$, suggesting that the macro-nodes' communicability with other nodes in the network becomes less uniform (i.e., they have higher determinism).